 I have been following coal’s proposed odyssey – from the Crow Reservation in southeast Montana to the Lummi Nation on the northwest coast – to report on one of the nation’s largest and most influential industries.
 At a time of flagging U.S. coal consumption, there are global issues at play here – global warming, renewable energy, international trade – but our story goes beyond corporate boardrooms, commodity markets and legislative chambers to explore the stakes for communities at either end of the rail line.

-In between the Crow and Lummi Nations, there are myriad other communities – Spokane and Seattle, for instance – with vastly different views about if and how the U.S. should export coal to countries like China and India.
+In between the Crow and Lummi Nations, there are myriad communities – Spokane and Seattle, for instance – with vastly different views about if and how the U.S. should export coal to countries like China and India.